 U.S. Import Duties: A Transparent Look Behind the Scenes

-This article explains exactly how import duties work, why no international platform (Etsy, Squarespace, Shopify, etc.) allows sellers to pre-charge them inside listings, and why — for small parcels up to 2 kg — we do prepay duties on your behalf, resulting in a higher shipping fee.
+This article explains exactly how import duties work, why no international platform (Etsy, Squarespace, Shopify, etc.) allows sellers to pre-charge them inside listings, and why — for small parcels up to 4 kg — we do prepay duties on behalf of US customers.

 We always want you to understand what you’re paying for and why.